Reactive Airway Disease—Child

 by Cynthia M. Johnson, MA

 It is not clear what causes the tissue to overreact.
-It may be a combination of factors, including environment, genetics, and biology.
+It may be a combination of things in environment, genetics, and biology.

 Family Doctor—American Academy of Family Physicians